Mary Jo Buttafuoco

 Mary Jo Buttafuoco (née Connery; born May 15, 1955) is an American author and motivational speaker.
-In 1992, she was shot in the face by Amy Fisher, a teenager against whom her husband had committed statutory rape.
+In 1992, she was shot in the face by Amy Fisher, a 17 year old her husband had an affair with.

+Early life

+Buttafuoco met her husband Joey while studying in high school.
+After graduation, she worked at a bank near Huntington in Suffolk County, New York.
+After a five year courtship, they married in 1977 and moved to a house in nearby Baldwin, Nassau County.
+In 1986, after their two children were born, the family moved to a house in Massapequa; the day before the purchase closed on their new house, she learned that Joey – to cover his outstanding cocaine debts – had signed over the deed on the Baldwin house to his drug dealer.

 Shooting

-On May 19, 1992, Buttafuoco was shot in the face by Amy Fisher, who at the time was having an affair with Buttafuoco's then husband Joey.
+On May 19, 1992, Buttafuoco was shot in the face by 17-year-old Amy Fisher, who at the time was having an affair with Buttafuoco's then husband Joey.
 Fisher had come to the Buttafuocos' house to confront Buttafuoco about Joey, with whom she had been having an affair since July 1991 after Fisher brought her vehicle to Buttafuoco's auto body shop in Baldwin, Nassau County, New York.
 When Buttafuoco answered the door, Fisher—posing as her own (fictitious) sister Ann Marie—offered, as proof of the affair, a T-shirt that Joey had given her with the logo of his auto body shop on it.
 This confrontation escalated when Buttafuoco demanded that Fisher leave.
 She turned to go into the house and call Joey when Fisher shot her in the face with a .25 caliber semiautomatic pistol.
-Once Buttafuoco regained consciousness, she identified Fisher as her assailant from the t-shirt Fisher had shown her before the shooting.
+Once Buttafuoco regained consciousness, she identified Fisher as her assailant from the T-shirt Fisher had shown her before the shooting.
 Buttafuoco was left deafened in one ear and her face partially paralyzed.